asaravia-butler/NF-MetagenomeSeq/README.md

 Although Nextflow can fetch Singularity images from a url, doing so may cause issues as detailed [here](https://github.com/nextflow-io/nextflow/issues/1210).

-To avoid this issue, run the following command to fetch the Singularity images prior to running the NF_AmpIllumina workflow:
+To avoid this issue, run the following command to fetch the Singularity images prior to running the GeneLab metagenomics workflow:

-> Note: This command should be run in the location containing the `NF_AmpIllumina_1.0.7` directory that was downloaded in [step 2](#2-download-the-workflow-files) above.
+> Note: This command should be run from within the `NF-MetagenomeSeq` directory that was downloaded in [step 2](#2-download-the-workflow-files) above.
 Depending on your network speed, fetching the images will take ~20 minutes.
 Approximately 4GB of RAM is needed to download and build the Singularity images.

 ```bash
 bash ./bin/prepull_singularity.sh nextflow.config